Mission

-Lyracle enjoys introducing young people to the viol and to historically informed performance and has additionally presented for and worked with students at Brandeis University and University of North Carolina Chapel Hill.
-Lyracle also enjoys collaborating with other organizations with shared interests and missions.
-Favorite collaborations include a performance-presentation on at-home music-making in 17th century Massachusetts with historian Barbara Lambert at the Colonial Society of Massachusetts.
+Lyracle enjoys introducing young people to the viol and to historically informed performance and has presented and/or worked with students at the University of Michigan, the University of Chicago, Brandeis University, UMass Amherst, and University of North Carolina Chapel Hill.
+Lyracle also enjoys collaborating with other organizations with shared interests and missions and has toured their program “Musick’s Recreation” (about recreational music-making in colonial America) in partnership with historic house museums, libraries, and institutes throughout New England.
+Lyracle is a registered 501(c)(3) nonprofit and has received grants from the Massachusetts Cultural Council and the Iguana Music Fund.

-We are proud to participate in Mass Cultural Council’s Card to Culture program, in collaboration with the Department of Transitional Assistance, the Women, Infants & Children (WIC) Nutrition Program, and the Massachusetts Health Connector, by broadening accessibility to cultural programming.
-EBT, WIC, and ConnectorCare cardholders can receive up to two free tickets to our events.
-See the complete list of participating organizations offering EBT, WIC, and ConnectorCare discounts.
+Please visit lyraclemusic.com for more information about Lyracle.
+Follow us on Facebook, Instagram, and Tik Tok @lyraclemusic.
+We are proud to participate in Mass Cultural Council’s Card to Culture program, in collaboration with the Department of Transitional Assistance, (WIC), and the Massachusetts Health Connector, by broadening accessibility to cultural programming.

 Artistic Directors

 Co-Artistic Director Ashley Mulcahy is a mezzo-soprano active as a solo and ensemble singer.
 Ashley has performed with a wide range of early music ensembles, including Bach Collegium Japan, Boston Early Music Festival, Handel and Haydn Society, Newberry Consort, Parthenia Viol Consort, Blue Hill Bach Festival, New York State Baroque, Pegasus Early Music, and Upper Valley Baroque.
-Ashley is graduate of the Voxtet Program at the Yale School of Music and Institute of Sacred Music, which provides four students each year a full scholarship to study early music, oratorio, and chamber music.
+Ashley is a graduate of the Voxtet Program at the Yale School of Music and Institute of Sacred Music, which provides four students each year a full scholarship to study early music, oratorio, and chamber music.
 At Yale, Ashley studied with James Taylor and had the opportunity to work with many internationally renowned conductors, including Nicholas McGegan, Masaaki Suzuki, David Hill, and Simon Carrington.
-Ashley is particuarly interested in opportunities that combine her interests in the arts and humanities, and she enjoys writing for Early Music America on a freelance basis.
+Ashley is particularly interested in opportunities that combine her interests in the arts and humanities, and she enjoys writing for Early Music America on a freelance basis.
 Ashley holds a BA in Italian Language & Literature and a BM in Vocal Performance from the University of Michigan, where she studied with Carmen Pelton.

 Co-Artistic Director James Perretta is a Boston-based viola da gambist who is active as a performer, arranger, and teacher.
 In addition to having performed with groups such as The Boston Camerata and Nota Bene, James is passionate about cross-genre collaborations and has twice participated in and performed at the Silkroad ensemble’s Global Musicians Workshop.
 As a teacher, James maintains a private studio at Powers Music School and has taught classes on improvisation and on arranging madrigals to accompany a solo voice at the Viola da Gamba Society of America Conclave.
 As an arranger, James particularly enjoys adapting music from video games to be played on the viol and exploring extended techniques on the instrument.
 He maintains a presence on TikTok (@gambajames) and YouTube (jamesperrettamusic).

-Touring Program: Musicians of the Tenshō Embassy
+Musicians of the Tenshō Embassy

 Danielle Boivin is an actor, writer, and musician in New York City.
 She can be seen performing at Stonewall once a month with The Debbie Donnas.
 Recently, she appeared in the SheNYC festival with the play Finding Olive.